aranya-project/aranya/docs/tech-docs.md

 -   **Revocation**: Removal of access to a specific data set.

--   **Role-based Access Control (RBAC):** A version of Identity Access Management that uses roles to grant a user or group of users' permission(s) to interact with a graph.
+-   **Role-Based Access Control (RBAC):** A version of Identity Access Management that uses roles to grant a user or group of devices' permission(s) to interact with a graph.

 -   **Segmentation**: Chunking specific data as part of processes.

 -   **Segregation of Duties**: Responsibilities should be distributed among different individuals to prevent fraud or error.
-This is especially important in a satellite mesh network, where one error can have significant consequences.
+This is especially important in mesh networks, where one error can have significant consequences.

--   **Secure Authentication and Authorization:** Implement strong authentication methods and control what authenticated users can do.
+-   **Secure Authentication and Authorization:** Implement strong authentication methods and control what authenticated devices can do.
 Consider multi-factor authentication and digital certificates to ensure only authorized individuals have access.

 -   **State:** All the information that defines how the software platform is currently functioning, how it can change, and how it should behave in different scenarios

--   **QUIC:** Quick UDP Internet Connections (QUIC) is a communication protocol built on top of the User Datagram Protocol (UDP) and uses encryption and multiplexing to make data transfer faster and more secure.

--   **UDP:** User Datagram Protocol (UDP) is a communication protocol that allows endpoints and applications to send data across a network without establishing a connection first.
+-   **User Datagram Protocol (UDP):** UDP is a communication protocol that allows endpoints and applications to send data across a network without establishing a connection first.

 -   **UDS:** Unix Domain Socket